Finding Beauty in Nature and Everyday Moments with Artist Jeannine Zambrano

 Jeannine Zambrano’s story is one of resilience, passion, and the power of creativity.
 Her ability to find beauty in the smallest moments and translate them onto canvas invites us all to pause and appreciate the world.
 To learn more about Jeannine, visit the links below.

-You can explore Jeannine’s journey and the stories of other artists by purchasing our Creative Process Book here:
+You can explore Jeannine’s journey and the stories of other artists by purchasing our Lines and Curves Book here:

 Comments